pinksheep

 Where Content Manager teams usually start

 Content Manager teams usually start with the repeatable jobs that eat time every week: approved posts move on the right day, every time, know what's working without pulling reports manually, and kick off every new piece with the research already done.
 Content managers overseeing editorial calendars, publishing pipelines, and performance reporting across CMS and collaboration tools.
-Pinksheep turns those recurring requests into one reviewable agent plan so the team can connect the right tools, inspect the sequence of steps, and keep important writes approval-first before anything changes in production.
+Pinksheep turns those recurring requests into a reviewable plan so the team can connect the right tools, inspect the sequence of steps, and keep important changes approval-first before anything updates in production.

 Common questions